-The UROP Humanities Scholars Award provides a stipend and supplies/travel support to 10 students each year and research funding to their faculty mentors.
-The award is available to rising sophomores and juniors.
-During the academic year, the award provides a $1,100 student stipend for 10 hours of research per week and up to $250 for supplies/travel to the student.
+The UROP Humanities Scholars Award provides a student stipend and supplies/travel support and research funding to their faculty mentors.
+During the academic year, the award provides an $1,100 student stipend for 10 hours of research per week and up to $250 for supplies/travel to the student.
 The award also provides $250 to the awarded student’s faculty mentor for research/travel.

 The award is available to students conducting research with faculty mentors in the following departments:

 - American & New England Studies

 - Cinema & Media Studies